Ben Gazzara: Personal life

 Gazzara was married three times, first to actress Louise Erickson (1951–1957).
 He married actress Janice Rule on November 25, 1961 in San Francisco.
-They had a daughter named Elizabeth.
+They had a daughter.
 They divorced in 1979.
-He married model Elke Krivat in 1982 and remained married to her until his death.
-Gazzara adopted his wife's daughter Danja from her prior relationship.
-Following his separation from his first wife, Gazzara was engaged to stage actress Elaine Stritch and later disclosed a love affair with actress Audrey Hepburn.
+He married model Elke Krivat in 1982 and was married to her until his death.
+Gazzara adopted his wife's daughter from her prior relationship.
+After separating from his first wife, Gazzara was engaged to stage actress Elaine Stritch and later disclosed a love affair with actress Audrey Hepburn.
 He and Hepburn co-starred in two of her final films, Bloodline (1979) and They All Laughed (1981).

 In 1968, during filming of the war movie The Bridge at Remagen, co-starring Gazzara and friend Robert Vaughn, the Soviet Union and its allies invaded Czechoslovakia.
 The cast and crew were detained for a time; filming was later completed in West Germany.
 During their departure from Czechoslovakia, Gazzara and Vaughn assisted with the escape of a Czech waitress whom they had befriended.
-They smuggled her to Austria in a car waved through a border crossing that had not yet been taken over by the Soviet army in its crackdown on the Prague Spring.

-Gazzara was the honorary starter of the 1979 Daytona 500, the first flag-to-flag Daytona 500 broadcast live on CBS.
-He was also featured in a 1994 article in Cigar Aficionado, in which he admitted smoking four packs of cigarettes a day until taking up cigar smoking in the mid-1960s.
+They smuggled her to Austria in a car waved through a border crossing which had not yet been taken over by the Soviet army in its crackdown of the Prague Spring.
+Gazzara was featured in a 1994 article in Cigar Aficionado, in which he admitted smoking four packs of cigarettes a day before taking up cigar smoking in the mid-1960s.

 Beginning in the late 1970s, Gazzara held permanent residence status in Italy.
 He maintained a second home in Umbria, where he lived while working in Europe.

+During the 1970s, Gazzara was a member of the executive committee of the pro-Israeli group Writers and Artists for Peace in the Middle East.

 Death

 Gazzara was diagnosed with throat cancer in 1999.
 He suffered a stroke in 2005.
-On February 3, 2012, he died of pancreatic cancer at Bellevue Hospital Center in New York.
+On February 3, 2012, he died of pancreatic cancer at Bellevue Hospital Center in Manhattan.
 He was cremated.